This recipe idea featuring salmon and potatoes is hearty and savory. Grab our Potato Salmon Croquettes recipe down below and give it a try.

 - Chill the croquettes in the fridge for 1-2 hours or overnight if making ahead.

-- Place a large skillet over med-high heat and add the cooking oil.
+- Place a large skillet over med-high heat and add the cooking oil (Heat the oil to about 350°F if using a thermometer).

-- When the oil is hot, add three or four of the salmon croquettes and cook until the bottoms are golden brown, about 4-5 minutes per side.
+- Add three or four salmon croquettes when the oil is hot and cook until the bottoms are golden brown, about 4-5 minutes per side.

 - Place the finished salmon croquettes onto a plate lined with parchment paper or paper towels.